 Vitamin D is inversely related to melatonin, your sleep hormone, so it makes sense that taking it at night could disrupt your sleep.
 I’ve noticed this effect personally.

 An n=1 experiment done by gwern.net also concludes that taking vitamin D in the morning is best.
 Using a ZEO, his morning dose of D increased REM, deep sleep, and number of hours slept.
 He looked at taking the same dosage at night, and his sleep quality plummeted.

 My biohacking experiments have similar results.
 When I’ve taken D in the morning I had my usual great sleep.
 When I’ve taken D at night, I had a restless night.

 In our busy worlds, healthy sleep is gold.
 If we do not receive the right amounts of vitamin D, sleep suffers.
 If you live a stressful life, sleep is even more important.

 If your level is below 30 ng/ml then you are vitamin D deficient.
-Increasing intake will help sleep and other health parameters, including bone health and decreased depression.
+Increasing intake and knowing when to take vitamin D will help sleep and other health parameters, including bone health and decreased depression.

 What are some of the ways that you hack your sleep?
 Do you have a vitamin D story?
 Share it in the comments!

 Join over 1 million fans